-This song is based on a real person who was a drug dealer that lived near Joel in Oyster Bay, New York, but as the singer explained in a 1975 interview with ZigZag, the character "Captain Jack" was a composite of different kinds of people.
+This song is based on a real person: a drug dealer who lived near Joel in Oyster Bay, New York.
+But, as the singer explained in a 1975 interview with ZigZag, the character "Captain Jack" was a composite of different kinds of people.
 Said Joel: "I was just sitting around one day looking out of the window wondering what I was going to write about, and kinda wrote about what was going on outside.
 I mean, Long Island is a suburb and it was about a suburban type of character.
 There's a lot of frustration living in the suburbs - you don't have an identity as you would if you came from the city or the country, there's city music and there's country music, but there's really no suburban music, you kinda copy the city.
 You have both influences pulling on you."

 While many songs contain references to masturbation (check out "She Bop

 "), this is one of the few that actually uses the word "masturbate" in the lyrics.
 Joel says that his record company, Columbia, has never interfered with his music and made no effort to change it.

 Before he recorded this song, Joel performed it at a showcase concert held at Sigma Sound Studios in Philadelphia, which was broadcast on the Philly radio station WMMR.
 The concert took place on April 15, 1972, when Joel was a little-known artist.
 WMMR was a "progressive rock" station whose format encouraged variety and discovery, so the concert was a boon for them as they introduced Joel to their audience.
 The station started playing the extracted version of "Captain Jack," and requests came pouring in for the song.
 This helped land Joel a contract with Columbia Records, where he remained for the rest of his career.
 Piano Man was Joel's first album with Columbia (he had released one previous solo album on the Family label) and it included this track.
 The album was released on November 9, 1973, long after Joel first started performing it.